-Crowcon plans to refresh its code of conduct agreements with its suppliers and also send updated supplier questionnaires, which include questions regarding their suppliers’ modern slavery risk, so that the tier two supply chain can be assessed for high-risk activities.
+Crowcon has recently updated its Supplier Quality Questionnaire to include questions regarding its suppliers’ modern slavery risk, so that the tier two supply chain can be assessed for high-risk activities.
+Crowcon refreshes the quality audits and agreements with its suppliers on an on-going basis.
 The Crowcon board and relevant employees have undertaken Halma’s Modern Slavery Act compliance training.

 Medicel’s supplier quality agreement includes a provision that requires suppliers to comply with the Modern Slavery Act.
 In addition, Medicel uses a Supplier Labour Standard Assurance Questionnaire that requires suppliers to provide due diligence information such as the number of migrants they employ, if there is a workers’ representative and a summary of the steps that have been taken to mitigate risk, such as labour standards policies and informing staff of their rights.
 Every new or existing supplier based in a country with a perceived high prevalence of modern slavery is being audited.
 The Medicel board and relevant employees have undertaken Halma’s Modern Slavery Act compliance training.

-During 2017/18, Halma launched online modern slavery awareness training in partnership with VinciWorks.
+Halma runs an online modern slavery awareness training in partnership with VinciWorks.
 Senior management, subsidiary board directors and other relevant employees are automatically enrolled on this course.
-To date, over 2,800 employees have successfully completed this online compliance training, an increase of 1,600 since our last statement.
+To date, over 3,800 employees have successfully completed this online compliance training, an increase of 1,000 since our last statement.
 The training covers:

 As Group Chief Executive, I will continue to lead this important agenda for our Halma and our Group and will report annually on the steps that we have taken and will be taking to prevent modern slavery.